Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 On the last Friday of every month, schools held bomb drills.
 Air raid sirens went off at 10 am, and students practiced crawling under their school desks – as if this was going to save lives in the event of a nuclear attack.
 All around town, there were nuclear fallout shelter signs on buildings – people were to go there in the event of a nuclear attack.

-In the 1970s, the a “nuclear winter” theory was promoted.
+In the 1970s, a “nuclear winter” theory was promoted.
 This hypothesized that in the event of a large-scale nuclear war, much of earth would be set on fire.
 The combination of smoke and dust clouds from explosions would block out the sunlight, leading the earth into a catastrophic “nuclear winter” that would potentially destroy most life on earth.

 Several documentaries and movies were made based on the theme of nuclear destruction including a nuclear winter.
 A 2025 film, titled “Nuclear Winter” is based on the concept.